hashbang/hashbang/abuse/signup.md

 In case of a compromise of the signup server, the attacker can bypass the rate-limiting (by lying to the API server on the client's IP).
-The alternative (implementing rate-limitations in the signup server) does not solve that issue, and exposes the privacy-sensitive data mentionned earlier to the attacker.
+The alternative (implementing rate-limitations in the signup server) does not solve that issue, and exposes the privacy-sensitive data mentioned earlier to the attacker.